1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     My machine came with an absolutely sloppy belt, and actually every other Kobra 2 model which uses this timing belt solution that I've seen seems to have the same problem.
     The following picture shows that sloppy state of the timing belt - I didn't apply *any* further force with that flimsy cotton swab to it than pushing it slightly to the front!
     ![Loose timing belt](../assets/images/axes_K2Pro_timing-belt_loose1_web.jpg)
-    Please see the violet expandable textbox below for some instructions how to tension the belt.
+    Please see the violet expandable textbox in the next section for some instructions how to tension the belt.

 ??? example "Sloppy Belt?
 Check The Position Of The Top Bearing Blocks"